About five minutes is a long time to hold your breath. But otters do it all the time.

 In winter, they keep their poke holes open in the ice so that they have places to come up for air when the pond freezes over, and because they can't eat under water.
 They have to make their way onto the ice or to the shore in order to dine.
 It's a triumph to see one emerge, given the work involved.

 The holes give otter-watchers a place to start.
 Sometimes there are two or three within a stone's throw of each other.
-It may take time, though, to see a snout come up through one.
-How long depends on how good the fishing is and how the otter's luck is running.

 I was fishing when I saw my first otter on the Westfield River, half a life ago, and all I saw was a fleeting glimpse of a dark brown speedster on the opposite bank.